ethus3h/ember-client/README.md

 Please report any issues you find with this repository to the Ember project's issue tracker at http://futuramerlin.com/issue-tracker/.

 Setting up and building

+- Build and install dependencies
+- then the